How Does A Goalie Get A Win In Ice Hockey?

 Example 5

-But in a situation where the goalie was never changed or replaced, then the same goalie guards the net from the start to the end of the match.
+But in a situation where the goalie is never changed or replaced, the same goalie guards the net from the start to the end of the match.
 So, in this case, the win will automatically go to him.

 5 Goalies With Most Wins In NHL History